-Nordic Aviation Capital A/S, Stratusvej 12, 7190 Billund, Denmark.
+Nordic Aviation Capital A/S, Stratusvej 12, 7170 Billund, Denmark.

-Nordic Aviation Capital A/S, Stratusvej 12, 7190 Billund, Denmark, holds the majority of the contributed capital in the Company.
+Nordic Aviation Capital A/S holds the majority of the contributed capital in the Company.

-Nordic Aviation Financing ApS is part of the consolidated financial statements of Nordic Aviation Capital Designated Activity Company, Ireland, which is the smallest group in which the Company is included as a subsidiary.
+NAC Aviation 3 A/S is part of the consolidated financial statements of Nordic Aviation Capital Designated Activity Company, Irland, which is the smallest group, in which the Company is included as a subsidiary.

-The consolidated financial statements of Nordic Aviation Capital Designated Activity Company can be obtained by contacting the company at the address above.
+The consolidated financial statements of Nordic Aviation Capital Designated Activity Company can be obtained by contacting the companies at the addresses above.